OpenPDC

 The openPDC is a complete set of applications for processing streaming time-series data in real-time.
 The name stands for "open source phasor data concentrator" and was originally designed for the concentration and management of real-time streaming synchrophasors.
 Due to the system's modular design, the openPDC can be classified as a generic event stream processor.

 History

-The openPDC is based on the SuperPDC which was developed by the Tennessee Valley Authority starting in 2004.
+The openPDC is based on the Super PDC which was developed by the Tennessee Valley Authority starting in 2004.
 The openPDC officially launched on October 7, 2009.
 The first stable release of the openPDC was made available on January 28, 2010.
 Then on February 23, 2010, AREVA T&D announced that they would be providing commercial support for the openPDC.
 Finally, on April 1, 2010, the Grid Protection Alliance inherited development of the openPDC and entered into a contract with the North American Electric Reliability Corporation in an effort to further enable its use as a distributed system.